mike99mac/minimy-mike99mac/README.md

     **``$ rpi-imager``**

-You should see a window as shown in the following figure. **TODO**: add the screenshot
+You should see a window as shown in the following figure. **TODO**: add a screenshot

-Perform the following steps
+Perform the following steps:

 - Select your preferred **Operating System**.
 Ubuntu Desktop 22.04 LTS is recommended.
-It's a solid OS, and the LTS stands for Long Term Support.
+It's a solid OS, and the LTS stands for *Long Term Support*.
 Canonical promises to support it for at least four years.

 - Select the **Storage** device.
 Ideally you will see the one micro-SD card plugged in.